Several common problems can render your application efforts worthless. Most of these I’ve learned the hard way.

 Wildcards are the “known unknowns”: the various factors that may unexpectedly complicate or delay your application.
 Everyone procrastinates grants — much of this book was written before postdoctoral award deadlines — but some parts are more risky to delay.

 One of my colleagues had a stellar CIHR application.
 She finished it a week in advance and polished it until the day of the deadline.
 When she went to copy and paste the application sections into the website, she learned that she first needed a CIHR PIN: some ID number that you need to apply for a day in advance.
 She called CIHR, presumably along with many other frantic students that day, and was told that nothing could be done to speed up the process: the system generates and sends a PIN when it is ready, but the amount of time this takes was somehow not predictable.
 Fortunately the wheels of automated bureaucracy turned fast enough to churn out her PIN a few hours before the deadline.
 She ended up receiving the award.

 Always sign up in advance and click around the application page to see what is required.
 Ask your colleagues who have recently submitted applications to the same organisation if they required anything unexpected.
-I’ll ask to see their full submitted application (systems often generate a full PDF upon submission) so I can check for wildcards.
+I’ll often ask to see their full submitted application (some systems generate a full PDF upon submission) so I can check for wildcards.

 Reference letters need advance warning